gluegun-rs/gluegun/book/src/tutorial.md

 ## Frequently asked questions

-### Why the name carcin?
+### Why the name gluegun?

-The name *carcin* comes from the idea that this package enables clean interop between various languages.
-Ordinarily that would require N^2 different bits of code, but since *carcin* leverages WebAssembly's [interface types][wit], we can enable interop with just one.
+The name *gluegun* comes from the idea that this package enables clean interop between various languages.
+Ordinarily that would require N^2 different bits of code, but since *gluegun* leverages WebAssembly's [interface types][wit], we can enable interop with just one.

 [wit]: https://component-model.bytecodealliance.org/design/wit.html